Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Discussion

 \subsection{Reimagining \TZOs}

 Some fraction of the envelope will be ejected during CE inspiral, but due to accretion feedback, any remaining envelope will be quickly unbound in most cases.
 However, in cases where the core's binding energy is not as dominant when compared to that of the envelope, a thin-envelope may be retained close to the core if the efficiency of feedback is sufficiently low.
-The ratio of the core's binding energy to the envelope's binding energy is shown for the NS case in Figure \ref{fig:Ebind}.
-Only in the earliest stages of the post-main sequence is this ratio at or below unity, suggesting that TE\TZO candidates are most likely formed from close binaries in which the stellar partner has just left the main sequence, as we see in the forward-evolved model of LMC X-4 from \citet{Tenley}.
+The ratio of the binding energy of the core to the binding energy of the envelope is shown for the NS case in Figure \ref{fig:Ebind}.
+Only in the the late stages of the main sequence and the earliest stages of the post-main sequence is this ratio at or below unity, suggesting that TE\TZO\ candidates are most likely formed from close binaries in which the stellar partner has not evolved far from the main sequence, as we see in the forward-evolved model of LMC X-4 from \citet{Tenley}.

 In comparison to wider binaries at the onset of merger, such systems contain less total angular momentum and orbital energy while having a more tightly bound envelope, all of which serve to increase the likelihood some envelope may remain once the merger and subsequent collapse are complete.
-A steady-state TE\TZO occurs when the envelope remnant, supported by radiation pressure, is able to achieve hydrostatic equilibrium about the accreting black hole.
+A steady-state TE\TZO\ occurs when the envelope remnant, supported by radiation pressure, is able to achieve hydrostatic equilibrium about the accreting BH.
+The timescale from merger to TE\TZO\ formation is unclear due to various uncertainties in mass ejection and the intervening transient events noted above; these will be explored in detail in a follow-up paper.

-A schematic of the general structure of a TE\TZO is shown in Figure \ref{fig:tetzo}.
-We consider a radiation supported envelope with negligible self gravity, with less than $1\%$ of the initial envelope mass remaining with the rest being ejected by accretion feedback that gave rise to the bright transient.
-The thin envelope is feeding matter to the black hole, converting a fraction $\epsilon$ of the accreting mass into radiation ($L=\epsilon \dot{M}c^2$), which is reprocessed through the surrounding optically thick envelope before it reaches the observer.
-The conversion of envelope mass into radiation in the accretion disk would then fuel the surrounding envelope in much the same way as originally envisioned by Thorne and \.{Z}ytkow.
+A schematic of the general structure of a TE\TZO\ is shown in Figure \ref{fig:tetzo}.
+We consider a radiation supported envelope with negligible self gravity, with less than $1\%$ of the initial envelope mass remaining with the rest being ejected by accretion feedback that gave rise to the preceding bright transient.
+The thin-envelope is feeding matter to the black hole, converting a fraction $\epsilon$ of the accreting mass into radiation ($L=\epsilon \dot{M}c^2$), which is then reprocessed through the optically thick thin-envelope before escaping.
+The conversion of envelope mass into radiation in the accretion disk supports the thin-envelope in much the same way as originally envisioned by Thorne and \.{Z}ytkow \citep{1975ApJ...199L..19T,1977ApJ...212..832T}, in which gravity and radiation pressure provide a self-regulating mechanism that allows the envelope of the TE\TZO\ to approach a steady state.